-- Submit one copy of the dossier to the department chair and one copy to the Reappointments Committee by the date indicated on the Academic Affairs website, under Review Deadlines for 2013-2014.
+- Submit one copy of the dossier to the department chair and one copy to the Promotions Committee by the date indicated on the Academic Affairs website, under Review Deadlines.

 Early in the semester in which the Tenure Review occurs:

 - You should arrange a schedule of classroom visits with the chair or the chair’s designate.
 If desired, you may invite other senior colleagues to visit classes.
 It is the chair’s responsibility to ensure that the number of visits does not disrupt your courses.
 Note that all classroom visits must be agreed on in advance by you and the visitors.

 - You have the option of requesting a meeting with your chair and senior colleagues who visit your classes to discuss your performance and suggestions for possible improvement; any such meeting should occur before the end of the term in which the visits took place.

 - If you participate in an interdisciplinary program and your involvement is not explicitly stated in your appointment letter, you have the option of requesting that the VPAA solicit a letter from the appropriate program director.
 Note that unless involvement is specified in your appointment letter, no such letter will be solicited unless you specifically request that the VPAA do so.